All-Things-M-A-G-I-C/2020MagicFightingGame-Main/README.md

 # 2020MagicFightingGame-Main
-The main repository for the 2020 MAGIC Fighting Game
+The main repository for the 2020 MAGIC Fighting Game <br />
+This is a game being developed by the MAGIC(Maker and Game Inventors Club) Organization from Minnesota State University - Mankato

 <hr />